Distributed Energy Resources

 Net Energy Metering

-AEP continues to advocate for fair, equitable and sustainable solutions to NEM.
-We believe the policies around NEM should ensure that all customers pay for the grid services they use, thus ensuring that all customers pay a just and reasonable rate.
-We continue to review compensation policies and mechanisms in other states to learn what would work best for our customers.
+We believe the policies around NEM should ensure that customers pay equitably for the electric services they use and do not shift their costs to others, thus ensuring that all customers pay a just and reasonable rate.
+We continue to review compensation policies and mechanisms in other states to learn what would work best for our operations and our customers.